 Description of the project schedule, including the schedule for each activity.

-Dischargers proposing or implementing Category B medium and high tier projects shall submit an Annual Report for each year that the project is enrolled in the Order.
+Dischargers proposing or implementing Category B medium and high tier projects shall submit an annual report for each year that the project is enrolled in the Order.
 The Discharger shall submit the annual report by May 31 for flood-risk reduction and by December 31 for fire-risk reduction until the project activities are complete and any required temporary impact restoration or compensatory mitigation has met success criteria.
-The Annual Report shall include:
+The annual report shall include:

-Identification of when site personnel trainings occurred, description of the topics covered during trainings, and confirmation that every person engaged in construction activities or their oversight at the project site was trained within 24 hours of starting work each year.
+For training required in section V.H.2, identification of when site personnel trainings occurred, description of the topics covered during trainings, and confirmation that all personnel were trained within 24 hours of starting work each year.

 A summary of project activities, when they were conducted, monitoring and inspection observations, and problems incurred and actions taken.